Hounds

 Many dog breeds shed, even those that are hypoallergenic.
 The hair of this breed is fairly short, so it’s not necessarily something you’ll notice as much around the house in comparison to others.

-Their coats come in a variety of colours from red to black, black and tan or brindle.
-They'll also likely have white markings, providing a beautiful appearance when groomed.
+Their coats come in a variety of colours from red to black, black and tan, or brindle.
+They’ll also likely have white markings, providing a beautiful appearance when groomed.
 Originating from Pariah dogs, their tightly curled tail is a feature that Pariahs have.

 Most dogs will have a tendency to bark, some more than others.
 However, if you’re looking for a dog breed that has a party trick, Basenjis don’t bark; they yodel!

-The sounds they make are similar to yodelling and will often defy human commands to stop, so expect a bit of whining and screaming from time to time.
+The sounds they make are similar to yodeling and will often defy human commands to stop, so expect a bit of whining and screaming from time to time.
 However, a barkless dog is rare, so this might be a benefit for some.

 As a temperament, the Basenji dog is an affectionate dog and therefore settles well within any family household.
 They’re good with other dogs, especially if they’ve been socialised with them from a young age.